Iupac-star/Programming_with_purpose_week_3_Assignments/README.md

-#		COURSERA COURSE - PROGRAMMING WITH PURPOSe
+#		COURSERA COURSE - PROGRAMMING WITH PURPOSE
 ##			Week three programming assignments
 		I will add the other two files soon!.